artzlt/bottle_rocket/README.md

 <pre>
 59m 59s
 </pre>
 ### Options

-When using options do not pass unit names as symbols, but supply a Hash for each unit.
+When you want to modify a unit using options supply the unit as a Hash.
+Additional units supplied as symbols are not affected.

 ####:separators
 Define how different time units are separated from each other.

 Defaults to: